 Maybe not all the “spicing it up” methods resulted in the great sex you had in mind.
 Or maybe even after that physical connection took place, you still felt like that emotional connection was missing.
 The reason?
-Because it is your intimacy that you should be addressing in the truest sense
+Because it is your intimacy that you should be addressing in the truest sense of the word.

 A kiss is one of the easiest ways to show your affection for your spouse.
 Not only does the simple gesture bring you just a little bit closer, but so much of romance starts with a kiss, so hopefully a few of those kisses will lead to more.